meet our team

 How did we end up farming?
 Check out our bios below for a little more about how we met and what led us to this kind of life.

 Our small yet productive garden space rotates crops year round to make the most of the SoCal climate.
 We grow what we can to feed our family, the animals, and our Spoon Barn dinners.
 Organic practices are very important to us.
 We’re establishing new permanent plants constantly which, most recently, includes a new fruit tree orchard, berries and grapes.
-Diversity is what we love about this land.
+Diversity is what we love about this land and are constantly working to improve.

 “I get to light it on fire?
 Yes!”